ezzaouia/skijiji/README.md

 The main Skijiji object.

 ##### Arguments
 - ```base_url``` is the URL to be scraped.
-This URL must look identical to "http://www.kijiji.ca/b-house-rental/ontario/c43l9004" where the only parameters that change are the category, location, and ID's.
+This URL must follow the format of "http://www.kijiji.ca/b-house-rental/ontario/c43l9004" where the only parameters that change are the category, location, and ID's.

 #### Skijiji.scrape(pages, callback)